 Environmental conditions

-If your industry requires calibration certificates traceable to a national or international standard (common in pharma, food, and life sciences), confirm the sensor can be calibrated on an appropriate schedule and that documentation will hold up under audit.
-It is worth asking this question before you buy, not after — some instruments are easier to remove and recalibrate in the field than others, and that difference affects downtime every time recalibration is due.
+If your industry requires calibration certificates traceable to a national or international standard, common in pharma, food and life sciences, confirm the sensor can be calibrated on an appropriate schedule and that documentation will hold up under audit; some instruments are easier to remove and recalibrate in the field than others, which affects downtime every time recalibration is due.
+For process applications where humidity changes quickly, response time can matter as much as steady-state accuracy, since a sensor that is accurate but slow to respond may not catch a fast excursion in time to act on it.

-Industries that typically buy Rotronic in Singapore
+Common mistakes, and industries that typically buy Rotronic in Singapore

 Total cost of ownership, not just purchase price